Frequently asked questions

 What does this estimate leave out?

-This does not adjust for unusual gains or losses, accounting policy, tax items, share dilution, debt risk, industry differences, market expectations, or investment advice.
-Real finance decisions can also depend on fees, timing, local rules, credit details, and provider-specific terms.
+This does not adjust for unusual gains or losses, accounting policy, tax items, share dilution, debt-funded equity changes, industry differences, market expectations, cash flow, restatements, or investment advice.
+Use full financial statements, footnotes, cash-flow reports, share-count notes, debt ratios, segment results, and industry comparisons before judging whether profitability is strong or weak.

 What should I double-check before copying the result?